 The synopsis of Flip Flappers goes like this.
 A middle school girl name Cocona who is reserved and introverted meets up with a vibrant and eccentric redhead named Papika who completely throws her world upside down as she takes Cocona to a realm called Pure Illusion.
-Together, they traverse strange worlds where they discover this mysterious glowing rock fragments that is said to grant wishes.
+Together, they traverse strange worlds where they discover this mysterious glowing rock fragments that are said to grant wishes.
 On the search for these fragments, they learn that there is another group also gunning for them.
-(I try my best not to give away anything to could ruin the enjoyment of the show so that is a vague as I can sum it up.)
+(I try my best not to give away anything to could ruin the enjoyment of the show so that is vague as I can sum it up.)

-Now honestly, the reason why I recommend at least a three episode buffer before you decide whether or not to drop the series is simply because the story starts off slow and confusing.
+Now honestly, the reason why I recommend at least a three episode buffer before you decide whether or not to drop the series is simply that the story starts off slow and confusing.
 It feeds you bits and pieces of the plot in the form of clues that will get explained later.
-The problem is that the episodes takes place in a different world with its own unique theme (often playing off other popular forms of media such as in episode 3 Pure XLR) and with different themes and random adventures even by the third episode, you won’t have a concrete grasp on the story but you will definitely know whether or not the show is for you.
+The problem is that the episodes take place in a different world with its own unique theme (often playing off other popular forms of media such as in episode 3 Pure XLR) and with different themes and random adventures even by the third episode, you won’t have a concrete grasp on the story but you will definitely know whether or not the show is for you.

-I can also tell you that the reason that this show captured my heart so much was because it manages to tell a story that I as an adult could relate to with its hidden undertones and messages without sacrificing the warmhearted fun.
+I can also tell you that the reason that this show captured my heart so much was that it manages to tell a story that I as an adult could relate to with its hidden undertones and messages without sacrificing the warm-hearted fun.
 It reminded me of shows like Avatar: The Last Airbender or Pixar films that are able to teach lessons that both adults and children can learn and enjoy without beating the message over your head with a bat.
 It allows you as an adult to revert back to a child and experience everything in a childlike wonder while appreciating the subtle messages sprinkled throughout.

 Studio 3Hz should be given credit for their choice of art and animation.
 The one thing that drew me to this show was the trailer which I would praise for the beautiful animation under a unique umbrella.I know I can’t be the only one that got the Ghibil vibe from it.
 From the use of what appears to be a hand-drawn art style and the vibrant colors and imagery used create the fantasy setting, they perfectly capture the essence of wonder.
 Character design was extremely cute and simple.
 I found myself admiring the eyes of our cast.
-It is something about them that feel so expressive and lively. (especially Papika) Backgrounds and landscapes perfectly fit story, often times helping with setting mood.
+It is something about them that feels so expressive and lively. (especially Papika) Backgrounds and landscapes perfectly fit the story, often times helping with setting a mood.
 Most of them were vivid and lively, making each one feel special and memorable in their own way.
-The animation I felt was everything it needed to be and more..
-When things got intense, it was displayed fluent array of stunning special effects.
+The animation I felt was everything it needed to be and more.
+When things got intense, it was displayed a fluent array of stunning special effects.
 Action scenes were nothing short of brilliant though I did notice a bit of a dip in the last couple of episodes.
 I showed off episode three to all of my friends because I was so taken away.

-And the closing cinematic was one of most unique and true-to-style endings I have ever seen in an anime.
+And the closing cinematic was one of the most unique and true-to-style endings I have ever seen in an anime.
 I never skipped it.
 Not once.
 And I smiled each time I watched it.
 I provided a link to it below.

 So… what we have here is a hidden gem that I hope becomes a treasure because this show deserves to be cherished.
 It earns a period in the spotlight because if you noticed in my review, I had nothing negative to say about it.
-Studio 3Hz took a chance with an original series with an unorthodox way to conveying a story.
-The unforgettable cast of unique characters, the amazing soundtrack and stunning visuals ultimately creates an experience that warrants this a 10 out of 10.
+Studio 3Hz took a chance with an original series with an unorthodox way of conveying a story.
+The unforgettable cast of unique characters, the amazing soundtrack, and stunning visuals ultimately creates an experience that warrants this a 10 out of 10.
 However… I can understand those who can’t take the investment early on because of the show’s intentional lack of concrete story in the beginning.
-I can even agree with the fact that some of the themes and lessons can be missed as some of my friends asked questions after the episode they watched because they dd not know what was happening and why.
+I can even agree with the fact that some of the themes and lessons can be missed as some of my friends asked questions after the episode they watched because they did not know what was happening and why.